Doron Saphir: Political career

 Sapir was elected to the Tel Aviv – Jaffa City Council in 1989, was a member of the municipality managing board, and served as chairman of the preservation committee.
 Since 1996 he has been serving as first deputy mayor and since 2002 as chairman of the Municipal Urban Planning and building committee.
 Sapir was behind simplification of the procedures required for the obtainment of building permits and led the decision to approve the Tel Aviv – Jaffa Master plan in 2012.

-In 2023 Sapir decided not to run again for another term at Tel Aviv Municipality and to move to the privet Sector on March 2024.
+In 2023 Sapir decided not to run again for another term at Tel Aviv Municipality and to move to the privet Sector in March 2024.